Azure-Samples/function-call-dynamic-query-demo/README.md

 3. Configure the main.parameters.json file found in infra/main.parameters.json

-    * name: name of the environment
-    * location: location of deployment
     * administrator_login: login name of the administrator of the Azure SQL Database.
     * administratorPassword: password name of the administrator of the Azure SQL Database.
     * appServicePlanName: The Plan Name that will be created for the Azure App Service resource